Mateo Kovačić: Youth career

-Kovačić appeared for the Croatian national team at various youth levels, debuting in May 2008 in an under-14 friendly match against Slovakia.
-Since 2011, he was a regular member of the Croatia under-19 and under-21 teams.
+Senior career

+2012–2018

 In August 2012, Kovačić received his first competitive call-up for the Croatian senior team match against Switzerland, but did not play because of injury.
 Subsequently, he received a call up for 2014 FIFA World Cup qualification matches in March 2013.
-He made his senior debut in a qualification match against Serbia on 22 March 2013, playing as a central midfielder alongside Luka Modrić, instead of a regular team starter, Ognjen Vukojević.
+He made his senior debut in a qualification match against Serbia on 22 March, playing as a central midfielder alongside Luka Modrić, instead of a regular team starter, Ognjen Vukojević.
 Four days later, he played against Wales at the Liberty Stadium, coming on as a second-half substitute in a 1–2 win.
 His third match of the campaign came in June, when Croatia faced Scotland in Zagreb and suffered a frustrating defeat as they were unable to score despite a string of good chances.
 By the end of the qualifiers, Kovačić made two more competitive appearances for Croatia, as Croatia scraped into the FIFA World Cup play-offs having taken only one point from their last four qualifiers.
-Although he didn't participate in the scoreless first leg of the play-off against Iceland in Reykjavík, Kovačić started the second and decisive leg between the two national teams in Zagreb, making an assist for the team's second goal as they reached the 2014 FIFA World Cup finals 2–0 on aggregate.
+Although he did not participate in the scoreless first leg of the play-off against Iceland in Reykjavík, Kovačić started the second leg between the two teams in Zagreb, making an assist for the team's second goal as they reached the 2014 FIFA World Cup with a 2–0 win on aggregate.

-On 2 June 2014, Kovačić was confirmed as a member of Niko Kovač's World Cup squad.
+On 2 June 2014, Kovačić was named as a member of Croatia's World Cup squad.
 He was in Croatia's starting team for the opening game of the tournament, a 3–1 defeat to World Cup hosts Brazil at the Arena Corinthians, São Paulo, where he played for his team for 60 minutes before being substituted.
 He went to play all the remaining games in the group stage, as Croatia was eliminated in the group stage.
 On 7 June 2015, he scored his first international goal in a 4–0 victory over Gibraltar, coming in his 20th appearance for the team.

 On 4 June 2018, Kovačić was selected in Zlatko Dalić's 23-man squad for the 2018 FIFA World Cup.
 On 22 June, Kovačić provided an assist to his teammate Ivan Rakitić as he scored Croatia's third goal in a 3–0 win over Argentina in their second group stage match of the tournament.
 Croatia was beaten 4–2 by France in the final on 15 July.